newjersey/navigator.business.nj.gov/content/src/anytime-action-license-reinstatements/electrologist-office-license-reinstatement.md

 ## Application Requirements

-- Applicant/licensee personal information, including address and birth date
+- Applicant's name, date of birth, home address, and principal business address
 - License number, if applicable
-- Social Security number (SSN)
+- Social Security number
-- Citizenship/immigration status
-- Child support information, if applicable
-- A criminal background check, if applicable
-- List of licenses or certificates, past and present, if applicable
-- A permit and passed inspections of the premises to prove that the premises meet the Universal Precautions for Infection --Control criteria
+- Business name, address, and phone number
+- Business registration number or certificate of formation
+- Affidavit signed in front of a public notary
+- Reinstatement questions answered by the office manager of the electrologists office
 - Applicable fees paid

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }